History of the Internet: Over 50 Years Ago

 It’s the “network of interconnected networks.”
 By that definition, August 29 was the beginning.
-It was funded by ARPA (Advanced Research Projects Agency, founded by the US Department of Defense) and became known as ARPANET.
-Four universities were initially connected: UCLA, Stanford, UC Santa Barbara, and the University of Utah.
-At the height of the Cold War, the original purpose of this ARPA project was to create a set of redundant interconnections among computer networks to prevent the elimination of a critical path for command and control in the event of a foreign attack.
+It was funded by ARPA (Advanced Research Projects Agency, founded by the U.S. Department of Defense) and became known as ARPANET.
+Four universities were initially connected: U.C.L.A., Stanford, U.C.
+Santa Barbara, and the University of Utah.

 Q: Is that all there is to it?

 There is quite a bit more to the history, both before and after.
-Vint Cerf “the father of the Internet,” now VP at Google, developed TCP/IP (Transmission Control Protocol/Internet Protocol) as the universal language that enabled computers to talk to each other over the “internet” via Ethernet cables.
-He submitted the design to the IEEE (Institute of Electrical and Electronics Engineers) in 1974, and in 1981 a full specification of TCP/IP protocol was created.
+Vint Cerf, “the father of the Internet,” now VP at Google, developed TCP/IP (Transmission Control Protocol/Internet Protocol) as the universal language that enabled computers to talk to each other over the “internet” via Ethernet cables.
+He submitted the design to the IEEE (Institute of Electrical and Electronics Engineers) in 1974, and in 1981 a complete TCP/IP protocol specification was created.

 Q: Is the Internet synonymous with the World Wide Web?

 No, though confusingly, many people use the terms interchangeably.
 But they’re not identical.

 Q: How is the W.W.W. different from the Internet?

 At the risk of oversimplifying, I like to say that the World Wide Web is a “personality” of the Internet.
 In other words, people used to work on the Internet with a command-line interface, typing commands, usually into a UNIX console, using a variety of protocols.
 This was classical Geek.
 You had to know these commands by heart.